phowdecayed/bpkad-meet-be/docs/api/meetings.md

 - **Method:** `PUT` or `PATCH`
 - **Endpoint:** `/api/meetings/{id}`
 - **Description:** Updates a meeting's details.
-Requires the user to be the meeting organizer or have the `manage meetings` permission.
+Requires the user to be the meeting organizer or have the `edit meetings` permission.
 - **Headers:** `Authorization: Bearer <token>`

 - **Payload Parameters:** (All are optional)